arnicas/interactive-vis-course/Week10/README.md

   return d.Country;
 }).keys();

-A d3.map function creates a lookup table with keys as the items you return in your function.
+A d3.map function creates a lookup hash table with keys as the items you return in your function.
 It's not the same thing as array.map.
 Array.map just creates a new array of the items you asked for.

 D3.map() is incredibly useful for storing data in objects, though.
+See https://github.com/mbostock/d3/wiki/Arrays#d3_map.

 ### Sorting Array Alphabetically